Bozimo/bigpie/readme.md

 Name is Flex
-Learning the Git business at the moment
+Learning the Git business at the moment,
-Knowledge is continous, discipline and a quest are the key things.
+Knowledge is Interesting, discipline is key.
+Quest and thirst helps n those days when you dont even want to get going...